Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 • If the temperature rises above 37.5 degrees, it must be brought down with antipyretics (paracetamol, ibuprofen and others).

 Step 4.
-Mode and diet
+Routine and diet

 Step 5.
 Prevention